 Increasing collaboration to meet our homeless community housing needs with Social Services.

 Building a community of strength relationally and financially as a result of collaboration.

 Provide a residential environment to house the athletes during their sport season and/or year.

 As the athlete becomes stabilized through their season, the collaboration with the city will help stabilize the family as a whole.

-The homeless being serve actually move from consumerism to producers.
-They become capable to invest through their skills and resources to provide a sustainable environment for their family.
+The homeless being served actually move from consumers to producers.
+They become capable to invest in their skills and resources to provide a sustainable environment for their family.

-Build relationships between businesses/ organizations and schools that enhance student learning and provide students with even more opportunities for success.
+Building relationships between businesses, organizations, and schools that enhance student learning and provide students with even more opportunities for success.